-If you believe you have grounds to appeal against a decision of the Anglia Ruskin Awards Board, you should initially consult Student Services and/or the Students' Union.
-If, after those consultations, you still wish to submit a formal appeal, you should obtain the appropriate proforma from your Faculty Office or from www.anglia.ac.uk/appeals.
-The only grounds on which you may appeal against a decision are if a material administrative error which directly impacts on your assessment has occurred or the assessment was not conducted according to the Academic Regulations.
+If you believe you have grounds to appeal, you should initially consult Student Services and/or the Students' Union.
+If, after those consultations, you still wish to submit a formal appeal, you should obtain the appropriate proforma from www.aru.ac.uk/appeals.
+The only grounds on which you may appeal against a decision are detailed in Regulations 9.6-9.8.